Foxynero/alx-final-project-frontend/README.md

 Utilizing machine learning, the app suggests job posts based on user information.

+1. Being able to add a new job post when logged in as an admin
+2. Being able to auto generate a new job post from a template when logged in as an admin so they dont have to fill in the same information over and over again
+3. Being able to auto suggest a job post based on the information provided by the user(preferably using machine learning)

 ## Problem we are trying to solve

 1. ALX students have a hard time finding jobs